zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 14.0 #
+## What's new in v 14.1 #

-- Improved performance by optimizing surface redraw
+- Reorganised fonts files
-- Fixed issue with date display
+- Fixed issue when rom name contains ";"
+- Tags menu show tags from all romlists
+- Added an option to enable/disable game hiding

 ## Emulator system identifier #